 Carbon is one of the most important elements for all living beings.
-It helps atoms bind together to make virtually everything… Us, animals, plants, rock and even plastics.
-Here are 12 interesting facts about carbon.
+It helps atoms bind together to make virtually everything… us, animals, plants, rocks, and even plastics.
+Here are some fun facts about carbon to crack into!

 It has a chemical sign of C and an atomic number of 6.